Quick Picks

 Quick answers to common HR software questions

-Figma is the industry standard for most UI/UX teams it is browser-based, collaborative in real time, and has the largest community and plugin ecosystem.
+Figma is the industry standard for most UI/UX teams it's browser-based, collaborative in real time, and has the largest community and plugin ecosystem.
 Adobe XD fits teams already tied to the Adobe Creative Cloud ecosystem.
 Sketch remains strong for macOS-first design workflows with a mature plugin library.
 Framer is better if your primary output is interactive marketing websites rather than app UI.
 Canva is best for quick marketing and social media graphics rather than professional product design.

 Figma wins for most teams on collaboration, cross-platform support (browser-based, works on any OS), and community resources.
-Adobe XD is a strong contender for teams already invested in Adobe Creative Cloud the integration with Photoshop and Illustrator is seamless, and the prototyping tools are solid.
+Adobe XD is a strong contender for teams already invested in Adobe Creative Cloud the integration with Photoshop and Illustrator is smooth, and the prototyping tools are solid.
 Figma's real-time multiplayer editing and larger plugin ecosystem give it the edge for teams prioritizing collaboration and extensibility.

 Sketch is still a capable vector design tool, especially for macOS-first teams with established workflows.
 Its plugin ecosystem is mature and its performance on Mac is excellent.
-However, Sketch has lost significant market share to Figma because it is Mac-only (no Windows or browser access), lacks Figma-level real-time collaboration, and has a smaller community.
+However, Sketch has lost significant market share to Figma because it's Mac-only (no Windows or browser access), lacks Figma-level real-time collaboration, and has a smaller community.
 If your team is all-Mac and already invested in Sketch, it remains functional.
 For new teams starting fresh, Figma is the stronger default choice.

 Not directly they serve different primary use cases.
 Framer excels at building interactive, production-ready marketing websites with animations and CMS capabilities.
 It has a design canvas that feels familiar to Figma users, but its strength is shipping websites, not creating comprehensive design systems or app UI mockups.
 Figma is for designing interfaces that developers implement; Framer is for designing and publishing websites directly.
 Many teams use both.